djhanggi/chome/README.md

 ### Home Assistant

+- Bedroom Button
+  - Calculate how long long press is held to increase snooze time
+  - Toggle between open & closed blinds
+    - Only not while sleeping
+- Add sleep detection
 - Disable camera when not sleeping and home
 - Automate phone alarm and use as sunrise time
   - Sync to Google Home